≡ Injury Lawsuit Connect ≡ Ozempic, Mounjaro & Wegovy Lawsuits

 In recent years, billions of dollars have been spent on (and tens of millions of prescriptions have been written for) Ozempic and other GLP-1 agonists.
 Unfortunately, patients who took Ozempic or other diabetes and/or weight loss drugs may potentially be at an increased risk of developing severe gastrointestinal side effects, such as gastroparesis (stomach paralysis), ileus (intestinal obstruction or decrease or stoppage of flow of intestinal contents), intraoperative pulmonary aspiration (entry of liquid or solid material in trachea or lungs) and other GI injuries.

-Ozempic Lawsuits: Overview
+Ozempic GLP-1 Injury Lawsuits: Overview

-Ozempic Lawsuit & Settlement Cases
+Ozempic and GLP-1 Lawsuit & Settlement Cases

 • Ozempic (semaglutide)